Muriatic acid, also known as hydrochloric acid, is a commonly used chemical in swimming pool maintenance and cleaning.

 The ideal pH range for pools

 The ideal pH range for a swimming pool is between 7.2 and 7.8.
-This range is considered neutral and provides optimal swimmer and pool equipment conditions.
+This range is considered neutral and provides optimal conditions for swimmers and pool equipment.

 When the pH level is within this range, the water is less likely to cause skin and eye irritation, and the chlorine in the water will be more effective at killing bacteria and other harmful substances.